INVIGORATING AND ICONIC

 The figures in Jay’s work are profoundly expressive in a human sort of way, though they are not always skin and bone.
 Her eyes, especially- hooded eyes, searching eyes, knowing eyes- convey the general spirit of the piece, and though the fleeting intensity of a glance is a tough thing to capture, she does just that.
 The manipulation of the color palette and subtle addition of gradient shadows to some of the tattoos highlight Joree’s geometric intuition and attention to the atmosphere she can set as an artist.

 Jay also does ‘no- face’ pieces, an original approach to portraiture, which replace the face of the subject with a particular scene or snapshot, leaving the question of identity up to interpretation.
 Among the icons of American pop culture that permeate her work, I think Jay’s faceless gentlemen are perhaps the most arresting, and attest to her creative confidence.

 As an artist, Jay Joree carries an essential awareness of the human psyche, which enables her to transfer imagination to skin in a way both polished and refreshingly odd.
 Even her roses are not the usual tattoo trimmings we are used to- they have a mission of their own.
-Jay Joree works out of Last Angels Tattoos in Dallas, Texas.
+Jay Joree works out of a private studio called Third Eye Gallery in Dallas, Texas.